nehul-rangappa/user-profile-service/README.md

 Currently, view component is not used in this service based on our use case.
 It can be added if needed for your use case

 ## Future Enhancements
-* Middleware can be added for handling user authentication using JWT tokens for protected APIs
 * API Key can be used for making the `/rest-countries` API secure and protected such that it can only be used by administrator.
 * 3 Layered architecture or design pattern can be considered, as it is a better practice in Golang with Test Driven Development(TDD) with separation of concerns.
 It includes a handler layer, service layer and repository layer.
 * More unit tests can be with increased coverage of entire code.